shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 # Working on the Smart Contract

 ## Add dex.py
-We'll start working on our smart contract by creating a file called `dex.py` in the `contracts` directory where we'll keep all our dex code.
+We'll start working on our smart contract by creating a file called `dex.py` in the `contracts` directory where we'll keep all the code related to our DEX functionality.

 Create a demo FA1.2 contract called `Token` which we'll use only for testing.
 ```py